Travel, experience, conserve with

 2. Day 2: Arrive Windhoek

-On arrival, you will be transferred from the airport to your overnight accommodation in Windhoek.
-The rest of the afternoon and evening is at your leisure.
+Welcome to Africa!
+On arrival, you're transferred from the airport to your overnight accommodation in Windhoek.
+The rest of the day is at your leisure to spend how you wish.

 3. Day 3: Transfer to the Namib Desert